puneetranota/ProjectWeek/PW32_2019_London_Canada/Projects/WristKinematics/README.md

 - Puneet Kaur Ranota (Western University)

 # Project Description
-We are looking to investigate the distance between bones in the wrist from CT images.
+We are looking to investigate the distance between bones in the wrist from 4DCT images.

 ## Objective
 1. Load static CT into Slicer
 1. Load 4D cine CT into Slicer
-1. ...
+1. Create 3D reconstructions of the radius, ulna, capitate, scaphoid, lunate, and 3rd metacarpal

 ## Approach and Plan